DreamingInBinary/Swiftjective-C/_posts/2018-12-11-optimizing-images.md

 }
 ```

-> Take care to use asset catalogs for the lion's share of your raw image assets, since it already manages buffer sizes (and a lot more) for you already.
+{% include prettyBlockquote.html text="Take care to use asset catalogs for the lion's share of your raw image assets, since it already manages buffer sizes (and a lot more) for you already." %}

 For more inspiration on how to be a first class citizen of all things memory and images, be sure to catch these particularly informative sessions from WWDC 18: